Hyperparathyroid UK (HPT UK)

 Primary Hyperparathyroidism - See the FULL diagnostic picture, rather than an incomplete segment.

 Your GP is unlikely to know what post-operative care and advice you may need, even though you'll be discharged into their care.
-Realistically you will have to take charge of your own recovery, just as you had to take charge to get a diagnosis.
-The NICE guideline committee chose not to include any guidance for post op care.
-We offer this free and comprehensive advice via our Facebook patient support group.
-Please join for guidance, which we believe is crucial in the first few days/weeks after surgery.
-You could face a significant drop in calcium if magnesium and/or vitamin D are low, and will likely need our recommended supplements (vitamin D, magnesium, boron, calcium).
-Lack of awareness and guidance can result in day 3/4 calcium crash; pins and needles, muscle spasms and cramps.
-Temporary hypocalcaemia or tetany can require urgent medical attention. (worst case scenario).
+Realistically you will have to take charge of your own recovery, just as you had to take charge of your diagnosis.
+The NICE guideline committee chose to exclude guidance for post op care.
+We offer free and comprehensive advice via our Facebook patient support group.
+Please join for guidance, which is often crucial in the first few days/weeks after surgery.

 Positive news at the end of 2024 - We had two reports in December of GPs who requested all the above tests including scans, at the same time as referrals to endocrine consultants, so patients will have the results before their appointment.
-This makes total sense and will of course reduce waiting times.
-If all GPs adopt this approach, there is hope for 2025 hyperparathyroid patients to be seen and treated a lot sooner.
+This makes complete sense, and will of course reduce waiting times.

-Magnesium We place great emphasis on the importance of magnesium for parathyroid patients, before and after surgery.
-Magnesium is an essential co-factor when trying to raise vitamin D pre-op.
-It's essential post-op when trying to prevent a drop in calcium or to increase low calcium.
+We place great emphasis on the importance of magnesium for parathyroid patients, before and after surgery, with very good reasons.
+Magnesium is an essential co-factor when trying to raise vitamin D pre-op, and calcium post op.
+It's essential post-op when trying to prevent a drop in calcium and/or PTH.
 It works in tandem with calcium for muscle function (obviously the heart is our biggest muscle).
 When a patient presents with cardiac arrhythmias, how many doctors check magnesium levels?
 How many consider if patients are taking prescribed medications which could reduce serum magnesium?
 Like Omeprazole, or Cinacalcet?
 How many doctors know that primary hyperparathyroidism, hypothyroidism, diabetes and fibromyalgia all contribute to low magnesium?
-York cardiologist Dr Sanjay Gupta recorded this information 'Why Magnesium is good for you', which reinforces my points: https://www.youtube.com/watch?v=oZYXBYAHhN8

 It is essential to know that going into surgery with low magnesium increases the risk of hypomagnesemia on day one after surgery which can result in both low calcium and PTH and is known as 'The paradoxical block of PTH by hypomagnesemia.'
 Always ask for magnesium to be tested with calcium and PTH.
 Magnesium simply being somewhere within the normal range is not sufficient.
 Ideally it should be above 0.82 (0.7-1.00).
 One third of patients will experience hypomagnesemia on day one post-op.
 We see people re-admitted to A&E on day two or three after surgery, requiring IV calcium and magnesium, which could have been prevented if clinicians were aware of a need for sufficient magnesium levels before surgery.
 Any clinician who predicts their patients will not need magnesium post-op without actually knowing their levels, is talking nonsense.